3 Sources

 EVI 3 is designed for a wide range of applications, including:

-Currently, individual users can interact with EVI 3 through Hume's live demo and iOS app.
-Developer access via API is expected in the coming weeks, enabling integration into various projects and systems 2.
-While pricing details for EVI 3 are yet to be announced, Hume offers flexible, usage-based pricing across its product range 2.
+Currently, individual users can interact with EVI 3 through Hume's live demo on their website and iOS app.
+Developer access through an API is expected to be available in the coming weeks 3.
+While specific pricing for EVI 3 has not been announced, it is expected to follow a usage-based model similar to its predecessors, with potential enterprise discounts for large-scale deployments.

 Technology